-Located in Ehime Prefecture, Shikoku’s biggest city is also one of the island’s most rewarding places to visit, as it features plenty of cool sights to keep you occupied for a couple of days.
-Foremost among these is Dogo Onsen, Japan’s oldest public bath and Matsuyama-jō, one of Shikoku’s best-preserved castles.
+Shikoku’s biggest city is also one of the island’s most interesting places to visit, as it features an unusual mixture of historic sites and wacky newer attractions.
+Foremost among the former are Dogo Onsen, Japan’s oldest public bath, which inspired the bathhouse from ‘Spirited Away’ and Matsuyama-jō, one of Shikoku’s best-preserved castles.

-More offbeat sights include a mechanical clock full of literary characters and a Ferris wheel atop a Shopping Mall.
-Whatever the reason that leads you to Matsuyama, you’ll probably end up wanting to stay just a bit longer.
+More offbeat sights include a mechanical clock full of literary characters and a Ferris wheel sitting atop a Shopping Mall.
+We came to Matsuyama at the end of our trip through Shikoku and felt like it was a fitting conclusion to a journey full of intriguing contradictions.

-Taking a bath in Dogo Onsen, the basis for the bathhouse from “Spirited Away”
+Take a Bath in Dogo Onsen, Basis for the Bathhouse from ‘Spirited Away‘

 The hot springs were first mentioned in the 8th century Poetry Collection Man’yōshū, while the impressive bath-house standing here today dates to the 1890s.
 If you visit the building at dusk, you’ll have a chance to see its windows light up in a fascinating light-and-sound show (free of charge).

-If you only visit one Onsen in Japan, this is the one you should check out, as it allows you to get acquainted with this favourite national pastime in a beautiful and historical location.
-Be sure to read up on the proper Onsen etiquette first (most important: don’t enter the pool without first cleansing yourself in the designated area, and don’t wear any swimwear in the pool).
+If you only visit one Onsen in Japan, make it this one.
+I don’t think there’s a better place to get acquainted with the favourite national pastime than this beautiful and historical location.
+Be sure to read up on the proper Onsen etiquette (most important: don’t enter the pool without first cleansing yourself in the designated area, and don’t wear any swimwear in the pool).

 The temperature of the water is about 42° C (108° F), so step in slowly and don’t stay in the pool for too long (about 15 minutes tops).
 Also note that men and women are required to bathe separately.